avi12/youtube-auto-hd/README.md

-Due to the way the browsers handle extensions, when an extension receives an update, content scripts in previously-open web pages cannot use the [Storage API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage) until the user reloads them, which means that if YTHD received an update and the user attempts to change a setting, he must reload the such pages for the settings to take effect
+Due to the way the browsers handle extensions, when an extension receives an update, content scripts in previously-open web pages cannot use the [Storage API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage) until the user reloads them.
+This means that if YTHD received an update and the user attempts to change a setting, he must reload the such pages for the settings to take effect

 ### A semi working solution